 - Keep international phone numbers of your bank and credit card companies handy — If your card is lost or stolen, you will need to be able to contact your bank quickly to alert the company of the theft (or in the case of blocked usage).
 It will help protect you against potential fraud.
 If you are away from home for more than a few days, the bank may be willing to get you a replacement card – better card companies will do this for free, but others may charge.

-- Beware the helpful hotel or store that may offer to charge your purchase in U.S. dollars — Decline their alleged favor.
+- Beware the helpful hotel or store that may offer to charge your purchase in U.S. dollars — Decline their alleged favor to really save money when traveling.
 If you are using a card that charges no foreign transaction fees, it is always better to complete the purchase in the local currency.
 Hotels and stores that offer to charge your purchase in U.S. currency typically are making money off the exchange, which just costs you more.

 - Know the details of your international data roaming charges — Be sure you know what your mobile phone plan covers and what it does not.
 Inadvertently leaving your roaming on in a foreign country can quickly rack up exorbitant fees simply for texting, checking email, or even making a short call.
 If you get a warning on the phone, check your settings.
 If you want to stay in touch with family, use Wi-Fi-based calling apps such as WhatsApp or FaceTime.
 Also, make sure prior to your departure that they also all have the apps installed on their smartphones.
 This way, you can use a hotel or restaurant Wi-Fi signal to make your calls and texts (or send those vacation photos) for free.
-But beware of security issues and hacking and how to avoid ot her security issues when connecting; read our story, Digital Security When Traveling: 10 Must-Do Tips.
+But beware of security issues and hacking and know how to avoid other security issues when connecting.